Armatoor147/aws-gdpr-guard/README.md

 - `obfuscate_df`: Obfuscates DataFrame columns.
 - `dataframe_to_bytes`: Converts DataFrame to byte strings.

+To make the library usable as both a pip-installable package and a command-line tool, I implemented two additional components: The `setup.py` file defines the package metadata, dependencies, and entry points, enabling users to install the library via pip and register the aws-gdpr-guard CLI command.
+The `cli.py` script provides a user-friendly command-line interface, allowing users to invoke the obfuscation logic directly from the terminal—either to preview obfuscated data or upload results to S3.
+Together, these components bridge the gap between the core library logic and practical, real-world usage.

 ### **Pytest Suite**: Unit and integration tests for the library.